 - It makes your skin glow.
 Water is known to purge toxins from your blood, and as a result, you get glowing skin.
 Or at the very least, it helps prevent spots.

 - Renew cells.
 Drinking water first thing in the morning can increase the rate at which new muscle and blood cells are produced.

 - Balance the lymphatic system.
 When you drink water first thing in the morning on a regular basis, you help balance your lymphatic system.
 Lymph glands fight infections as well as balance the fluids in your body.

 - Lose weight.
 It is rumoured that consuming cold water, will boost your body’s metabolism.
 Whilst this is true to an extent, it’s minimal so I wouldn’t rely on it as your sole weight-loss method!
 It can however help with weight loss by filling you up if you drink a glass before you eat.
 It also keeps you hydrated.
 Dehydration makes you hungry which equals weight gain.

 - Purify your colon.
-When you drink water after you have woken up and before you eat anything, you are purifying your colon thereby making nutrient absorption easy.
+When you drink water after you have woken up and before you eat anything, you are purifying your colon thereby making nutrient absorption easier.

 Taking a few minutes to sit and read something inspiring or educational will help you to feel positive and motivated.
 You don’t have to spend a long time reading, even 10 minutes will be enough to get your mind working and your motivation kick-started.
 Suggestions for morning reading include self-help books or biographies and autobiographies of successful people who inspire you and can act as role models.
 There’s nothing wrong with having a “morning book” on the go either.
 The stuff I read in the morning is often quite different to what I like to read in the evenings.
 Evenings are for fiction and escapism.